Quality : Speed : Openness

-Research & Politics allows authors to register their replication, but this is not an obligation.
-Registration might be relevant for cases in which existing studies are re-analyzed (ideally by collecting new data, or re-analyzing existing datasets following closely the format of the original study), particularly of research published in this journal.
-When possible, such replication studies are reviewed in two stages following the Registered Reports format.
+Research & Politics allows authors to register their studies, but this is not an obligation.
+Registration might also be relevant for cases in which existing studies are re-analyzed (ideally by collecting new data, or re-analyzing existing datasets following closely the format of the original study), particularly of research published in this journal.
+When possible, such studies are reviewed in two stages following the Registered Reports format.
 In particular, the first stage of review is conducted prior to the data being collected or, for existing datasets, before the outcomes are observed:

 - On initial submission, authors should:

 - denote in the cover letter that the manuscript is a Registered Report submission and confirm that the data do not exist, or that the outcomes have not been observed.